 One thing is for certain, creative thinking is needed because having the same but smaller is not really an option.

-What is encouraging is that the latest generation of officers with experience of the failures of Iraq and Afghanistan know full well what the problem is and I have no doubt there is some creative thinking going on.
+What is encouraging is that the latest generation of officers with experience of Iraq and Afghanistan know full well what the problem is and I have no doubt there is some creative thinking going on.

 My fear is that the creative thinking and bold solutions will be stifled by political influence, careerism and vested interests.